indigo-dc/oidc-agent/gitbook/oidc-agent-server/options.md

 The default is `42424`.
 If another port is used clients have to specify it when setting the `OIDC_REMOTE_SOCK` environment variable.
 It then must be of the form `host:port`.

+### `--json`
+Enables json output for values like agent socket and pid.
+Useful when starting the agent via scripts.

+### `--quiet`
+Silences informational messages.
+Currently only has effect on the generated bash echo when setting agent environments.